-In our growing music and tefillah library, we have a variety of shabbat recordings already uploaded, with Eliezer Diamond's and Aviva Richman's weekday services.
-Chaim Kranzler's Rosh HaShanah recordings are also up, along with some tunes from Aryeh Bernstein, Julia Andelman, and Dena Weiss.
-More, for festivals and more, will be added in the coming months so stay tuned!
+In our growing music and tefillah library, we have a variety of Shabbat recordings already uploaded, along with Eliezer Diamond's and Aviva Richman's weekday services.
+Chaim Kranzler's Rosh HaShanah recordings are also up, along with other High Holiday melodies from Aryeh Bernstein, Julia Andelman, Deborah Sacks Mintz, and Dena Weiss.
+More, for festivals and more, will be added in the coming months, so stay tuned!
+(Last updated Summer 2018)

 Rabbi Julia Andelman is the Director of Community Engagement at JTS, where she oversees adult learning programs across North America, digital learning, continuing rabbinic education, and other expressions of JTS’s mission to be a leading educational resource for the Jewish community.
 She has been leading High Holiday services for twenty years, including several years at Kehilat Hadar.
 She has made two audio CDs, Pri Eitz Hadar and The Bedtime Sh'ma.
 She previously served as the rabbi of Congregation Shaare Zedek in Manhattan, the director of adult education at Park Avenue Synagogue, and the director of the iEngage Project at the Hartman Institute of North America.

 Matthew is currently a student in the Advanced Kollel at Hadar.
 He previously studied in the Kollel at Pardes in Jerusalem and Yeshivat Ma'ale Gilboa.
 As an undergraduate, he studied Music and Philosophy, and then went on to study for a Masters in the Philosophy of Law.
 He has also spent time singing in and conducting choirs around the world.